-Advertiser and advertising agency accept and assume liability for all content, including text, representation, illustrations, opinions and facts, of advertisements printed, and also assume responsibility for any claims made against the publisher arising from or related to such advertisements.
-In the event that legal action or a claim is made against the publisher arising from or related to such advertisements, advertiser and advertising agency agree to fully defend, indemnify and hold harmless the publisher and to pay any judgment, expenses and legal fees incurred by the publisher as a result of said legal action or claim.
+Advertiser and advertising agency accept and assume liability for all content, including text, representation, illustrations, opinions and facts, of advertisements printed, and also assume responsibility for any claims made against the HTA arising from or related to such advertisements.
+In the event that legal action or a claim is made against the HTA arising from or related to such advertisements, advertiser and advertising agency agree to fully defend, indemnify and hold harmless the HTA and to pay any judgment, expenses and legal fees incurred by the HTA as a result of said legal action or claim.

-The publisher will place the word “Advertisement” above or below any copy that in the publisher’s opinion resembles editorial matter.
+The HTA will place the word “Advertisement” above or below any copy that in the HTA’s opinion resembles editorial matter.

-Positioning is not guaranteed, but publisher will accommodate requests whenever possible.
+Positioning is not guaranteed, but HTA will accommodate requests whenever possible.

-The publisher assumes no responsibility if for any reason it become necessary to omit an advertisement.
-Failure by publisher to insert in any particular issue or issues invalidates the order for insertion in the missed issue, but shall not constitute a breach of contract.
+HTA assumes no responsibility if for any reason it become necessary to omit an advertisement.
+Failure by HTA to insert in any particular issue or issues invalidates the order for insertion in the missed issue, but shall not constitute a breach of contract.

-The publisher makes every reasonable effort to meet the scheduled issuance dates, but shall not be held responsible for delays affecting production, delivery and/or non-delivery in any manner due to cause(s) beyond publisher’s control.
+HTA makes every reasonable effort to meet the scheduled issuance dates, but shall not be held responsible for delays affecting production, delivery and/or non-delivery in any manner due to cause(s) beyond HTA’s control.

 The mailing list will not be released to any persons nor organizations.
 To send a direct mail piece, a charge above cost will be placed and the advertisement, announcement or event must be approved by the board.